u33549/songLyricsManager/README.md

 # Song Lyrics Manager 🎵

+You can access the app here: [App Link](https://u33549.github.io/songLyricsManager/)

 The Song Lyrics Manager is a simple and user-friendly web application that allows you to easily save, edit, search, and manage your favorite song lyrics.
 All your data is stored in the browser's local storage, so you can always access your lyrics even without an internet connection.